BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Evaluation

 \subsubsection{How sensitive is \boa to prediction error?}

-Our experiments assume that the models used to predict job speedups have converged.
-However, these converged models are still imperfect.
-This raises the question of how sensitive \boa is to errors in the speedup models.
-Figure \ref{fig:sim:perfect} shows that \boa is significantly more robust to modeling errors than Pollux with autoscaling.
+Even when the models used to predict job speedups have converged, these models are still imperfect.
+We therefore evaluate \boa's sensitivity to errors in the speedup models.
+Figure~\ref{fig:sim:perfect} shows via simulation that \boa is significantly more robust to modeling errors than Pollux-with-Autoscaling.
 Here, we compare each policy's performance when using an imperfect speedup model to its performance when given perfect profiling information about each job.
-While the performance of \boa is essentially unchanged by prediction error, the average JCT under Pollux with autoscaling increases by up to a factor of ${\sim}1.4\times$ in the face of prediction errors.
+While the performance of \boa is essentially unchanged by prediction error, the average JCT under Pollux-with-Autoscaling increases by up to a factor of ${\sim}1.4\times$ in the face of prediction errors.